 Alternatively, you can grab a copy of the RTS Manual to get all of the information directly in one place.

 Alright, ladies and gentleman that wraps up the programming review series!
 I will probably sporadically review programs here and there in the future when something particularly juicy comes up, but as we head forward the next release is going to be: Programming To Win – the first real PowerliftingToWin eBook.
 As I said, this is going to be a more substantial product than the PowerliftingToWin Novice Program eBook.
 I cannot say how long it is going to take, but please do stay tuned for the release.

 Spread the word, PTW fam!
-The eBook will be 100% free.
-Programming To Win will contain step-by-step instructions with full guidance on how to take yourself from the true novice stage all the way through to the end of your early intermediate gains.
-In other words, you’ll have my full, personal blue print for how best to spend the first 1-2 years of your training; you’ll have my full plan to making optimal gains as a relatively new trainee.
+Programming To Win will contain step-by-step instructions with full guidance on how to take yourself from the true novice stage all the way through to the end of your intermediate gains (and slightly beyond).
+In other words, you’ll have my full, personal blue print for how best to spend the first 3-5 years of your training; you’ll have my full plan to making optimal gains as a relatively new trainee.

 Like this Article?
 Subscribe to our Newsletter!

 If you liked this articled, and you want instant updates whenever we put out new content, including exclusive subscriber articles and videos, sign up to our Newsletter!

 For all business and personal coaching services related inqueries, please contact me at

 Powerlifting Programs I: Scientific Principles of Powerlifting Programming